 Issue: “Whenever I try and send/receive mail, I get an error saying ‘cannot connect to server’ or something similar”

-This could be an issue with you account settings in your email client, or it could be an issue with your connection to us.
-First check that the internet is connected, secondly try and go to ‘www.whitedoggreenfrog.com’.
+This could be an issue with your account settings in your email client, or it could be an issue with your connection to us.
+First check that the internet is connected, secondly try and go to ‘www.wd3.com.au’.
 If you can see our website then it is most likely an issue with your settings.
 If, when you try to go to our site, you get an error saying “Your IP has been blocked” etc, you will need to call us at 1300 760 850 to get yourself unblocked unless the page also offers unblock option.

 Issue: “I’m trying to send emails, but they keep getting stuck in my Outbox”